rjmfernandes/cp-tiered-storage/README.md

   --topic test-topic \
 ```

-The files in the S3 bucket are deleted after some period (`confluent.tier.topic.delete.check.interval.ms` = 1 min) too.
+The files in the Blob storage are deleted after some period (`confluent.tier.topic.delete.check.interval.ms` = 1 min) too.